-Administrator may use Status to check the System Status, Interface statistics, VPN, connections, and DHCP Servers.
+Administrator may use the Status section to check the System Status, Interface statistics, VPN status, IP connections, and DHCP Servers Status.

 System

 Click on Status in the menu bar, and then click System below it.
 A window will appear providing some information about the DFL-200.